Your GP or specialist may refer you for one or more therapies to help you manage your tinnitus.

 Tinnitus retraining therapy is a combination of tinnitus counselling and sound therapy.

-Tinnitus retraining therapy follows a strict regime which is not always reflective of someone’s individual needs and experiences.
-Some NHS departments may offer a modified version to people who have severe or persistent tinnitus.
+Some NHS departments may offer a modified version of tinnitus retraining therapy to people who have severe or persistent tinnitus.

 There isn’t clear evidence to show that tinnitus retraining therapy works for everyone.
 NICE has recommended research to find the best way to deliver tinnitus retraining therapy.